SWIFTSIM/HBT-HERONS/docs/outputs/merger_trees.md

     # TODO: finish writing.
     ```

-### Subhalo mergers
+### Subhalo sinking

-Mergers differ from disruptions in the sense that they are driven by the effects of dynamical friction
-instead of tidal stripping.
-As dynamical friction becomes more efficient as the mass ratio of the two objects becomes
-more comparable, this process generally happens between subhaloes with comparable mass ratios.

-Formally, the phase-space offset is the distance between the centre of mass
-position and velocity of the 10 most bound particles of two subhaloes.
-The offset is normalised
-by the position and velocity dispersion of the 10 most bound particles of the most massive subhalo of the two.
-If the check is triggered, the most massive subhalo of the two accretes all of the particles of the least massive one.
-The merger gets registered through the `SinkTrackId`.
+The sinking of a subhalo refers to process of its core becoming indistinguishable in phase-space from the core of another subhalo.
+The coalescence occurs as dynamical friction makes the core of the least massive of the pair to "sink" towards the core of more massive one.
+As the efficiency of dynamical friction increases when the masses of both subhaloes becomes comparable, sinking only happens for non-negligible mass ratios.

+Formally, HBT-HERONS checks the phase-space offset between the cores of subhaloes that have a hierarchical connection.
+If it identifies them to be within a threshold distance, HBT-HERONS flags the least massive of the two as being sunk and removes it from the simulation.
+The `TrackId` of the most massive of the two is assigned as the `SinkTrackId` of the subhalo that sunk.

 <h4>Code example</h4>

-In this snipet we identify all of the subhaloes whose cores physically overlapped in phase-space
-with the same subhalo of the previous example (`TrackId = 23`).
+Here we show how to identify all subhaloes that directly sunk with the most massive subhalo identified in the last output of a simulation.
+We assume the simulation has 64 outputs throughout this example.

 === "After running `toolbox/SortCatalogues.py`"

     ```python
     import h5py

-    # Subhalo whose (merged) secondary progenitors we want to identify.
+    # Path to where the sorted catalogues are located.
+    catalogue_path = "<SORTED_CATALOGUE_BASE_PATH>/SortedOutput_{output_number:03d}.hdf5"

+    # Maximum output number for this example (64 outputs but SnapshotIndex uses 0-indexing)
-    TrackId_to_follow = 23
+    max_output_number = 63

-    # We get the time when the subhalo was last identified as self-bound.
+    # Get the TrackId of the most massive subhalo, and use it to find the TrackIds that directly sunk to it.
-    with h5py.File(<PATH_TO_CATALOGUE>) as catalogue:
+    with h5py.File(catalogue_path.format(output_number = max_output_number)) as catalogue:
-        output_end   = catalogue['Subhalos']['SnapshotIndexOfDeath'][TrackId_to_follow]
+        TrackId_to_follow = catalogue['Subhalos']['Mbound'].argmax()

-    # Open that output, since it contains the most up to date information for its merger tree.
-    with h5py.File(f"<PATH_TO_CATALOGUE>/SortedOutput_{output_end:03d}") as catalogue:
-        merger_progenitors = np.where(catalogue["Subhalos/SinkTrackId"][()] == TrackId_to_follow)[0]
+        sink_progenitors  = np.where(catalogue["Subhalos/SinkTrackId"][()] == TrackId_to_follow)[0]

-    # All the TrackIds that merged directly with TrackId_to_follow are now in merger_progenitors.
-If you also require
-    # knowing which subhaloes merged before with those that merged with TrackId_to_follow, the above process should
-    # be recursively done for each TrackId in merger_progenitor.
     ```

 === "Without running `toolbox/SortCatalogues.py`"